 With Shrimp – Saute the shrimp for 3-4 minutes and then add in the rice.

 With Coconut Milk – You can cook the rice in thin coconut milk instead of water.
 It gives a very nice taste to the final dish.

 This Fried Rice is so flavourful, that it can be relished on its own for a weeknight dinner.
-It can also be enjoyed with Chicken Panang Curry, Thai Basil Chicken, or with a side of Spicy Green Papaya Salad.
+It can also be enjoyed with Thai Chicken Panang Curry, Thai Basil Chicken, or with a side of Thai Green Papaya Salad.

 You can serve it with any Thai Curry of your choice.
 I sometimes also like to serve a nice spicy soup along with it as a starter and then this rice recipe in the main course.